 Our second son came into the world running and wandering.
 You can find him somewhere between Salt Lake and Queenstown, New Zealand.
 He has been fortunate enough to find a beautiful Kiwi girl who may be faster at running and better at wandering than he is.
 He has often been called the “pied piper” because more often than not there is a trail of kids following him around in both hemispheres.

 The third son came with a soft heart and tender soul.
 After a battle with alcohol addiction and seeking recovery, he is learning to live with what life has given him.
-It has given him a beautiful woman and an amazing five year old boy who lives with autism who has melted our hearts.
+He has also found a beautiful woman and an amazing five year old boy who lives with autism who has melted our hearts.
 They are also expecting a baby girl in February.
-Recovery has become a huge part of our family and life, in fact it has saved our family in more ways than just addiction.
+Recovery has become a huge part of our family and life; in fact it has saved our family in more ways than just addiction.

-The fourth son, our hard-working manager at Howdy Homemade, along with his beautiful wife who is also a manager at Howdy, are the light of Howdy.
+The fourth son and his beautiful wife our the hard-working managers at Howdy Homemade.
+They are the light of Howdy.
 They treat the store and their employees with love and tender care.
 If you get a chance to go to Howdy, you will be in for a treat when you meet these two.

 Our only daughter is currently serving her church in the Barcelona Spain Mission.
 She, being the youngest, has been tutored and taught by her amazing brothers and is now stepping out on her own so she can grow and serve in ways that touch her heart.
 We can’t wait to experience this next phase of her life with her.